 Teams are divided into male, female, co-ed (minimum 2 male and 2 female) and corporate (all 5 members work for the same company/organization) divisions.
 Teams, especially new teams, are encouraged to attend one of the Course Presentations at the MidAmerican Energy Speaker Series when they pick up their athlete packet race weekend at the Scheels Sports & Fitness Expo.

 TRANSITION AREAS The 1st member of each Bankers Trust Marathon Relay team completes the 1st 6 miles of the IMT Des Moines Marathon course.
-The 2nd, 3rd, 4th and 5th member of the team will then each run 5 mile segments of the course.
-The entire team is encouraged to reunite at Mile 26 in order to cross the finish line together.
+The 2nd member of the team will complete the next 4 miles, the 3rd and 4th member will each complete a 5 mile portion of the course and 5th member of the team will then run the final 6.2 miles of the course.
+The entire team is encouraged to reunite at Mile 26 at el Bait Shop in order to cross the finish line together.

 Team members cannot run in more than one leg of the competition.
 Teams can either select which leg they will run ahead of time, decide on race day or draw straws to see who gets to run which leg of the course.
 Race officials do not need to know which leg of the race individual team member are going to run.
 Relay Team Overview